 The Evolution of Car Sharing

-Car sharing has changed dramatically since Clean Fleet Report first reported on it more than four years ago.
+Car sharing has changed dramatically since Clean Fleet Report first reported on it a decade ago.
 While it was picking up steam at that point, in the years since it has morphed and been influenced by changing technology, both in vehicles and in the software that enables the service.
+Some big players have jumped in and then retreated.
+Some small players were gobbled up by bigger companies.
 Where car sharing once resembled a rent-by-the-hour system that was a more decentralized version of the traditional car rental, it has now become a ubiquitous system that includes shared use and even cars that drive themselves.
-The changes keep coming as illustrated in this latest update.
+The changes keep coming as illustrated in this recent update.
+We recently took a look at a brand-new local iteration run by the local auto club, but using software developed and being used by many others.

 Car sharing allows households to own only one car, instead of two or three, or for some to forgo car ownership completely, using the variations of car sharing and services to pick a vehicle or ride for a given task and location.
 For some Americans it gives a chance to drive and experience a different car, maybe an electric car they might be thinking of purchasing.